Our website uses cookies to enhance your browsing experience.

 The ... parameter does not support multiple instances.

-One of the parameters of the analyzer is set incorrectly several times.
+One of the analyzer parameters is set incorrectly several times.

-This can happen if part of the analyzer parameters is specified in the configuration file, and part of them is passed through the command line parameters.
-At the same time, some parameter was accidentally specified several times.
+This can happen if a part of the analyzer parameters is specified in the configuration file, and another part is passed via the command line parameters.
+At the same time, a parameter has been accidentally specified several times.

-If you use pvs-studio-analyzer, then almost all the parameters are detected automatically, this is why it can work without a configuration file.
+If you use pvs-studio-analyzer, most parameters are detected automatically, so the utility can run without a configuration file.
 Duplication of such parameters can also cause this error.

 6. The analyzer issues the warning: